Join our community of websites already using SEOJuice to automate the boring SEO work.

 | Frase / AlsoAsked | Structure common local questions into content briefs.
 Especially useful for FAQ sections on service pages. |

 The businesses that do this well aren't spending hours on it.
-They're spending 30 minutes per week reading their data and making one or two adjustments.
+They're spending 30 minutes a week reading their data and making one or two adjustments.
 Consistency beats intensity for local SEO.

 Start with one service page.
 Make it genuinely useful for someone searching locally.
 Make sure your GBP is complete and current.
 Track what happens for a month.
 Then iterate.